See index to all the chapters for Putting Out the Planetary Fire

 Lovins calls for “integrative, or whole-system, design,” a way to employ orthodox engineering to achieve radically more energy-efficient results by changing the design logic.
 For instance, by designing his own house to collect energy and to need no heating, he saves 99% of the space- and water-heating energy, and 90% of the electricity.
 And it was cheaper to build.

 Cutting carbon emissions from challenging sectors like heavy transport and industrial heat will create new opportunities for business, argues Lovins.
-More than one-third of emissions come from heavy transport such as trucks and planes and the heat-intensive manufacture of materials such as steel and cement.
+More than one-third of emissions comes from heavy transport such as trucks and planes and the heat-intensive manufacture of materials such as steel and cement.
 Cheap renewables provide opportunities for new innovations.
-It is estimated that adopting circular economy principles could reduce emissions 37 percent for steel, 34 percent for cement and 56 percent for plastics.
-Rethinking the manufacturing process, a concept called integrative design, can minimize the need for materials.
-According to the International Energy Agency, we could save about 82 percent of steel and 90 percent of cement by comprehensive gains in efficiency by 2060.
+It is estimated that adopting circular economy principles could reduce emissions 37% for steel, 34% for cement and 56% for plastics manufacturing.
+Rethinking the manufacturing process can minimize the need for materials.
+According to the International Energy Agency, we could save about 82% of steel and 90% of cement by comprehensive gains in efficiency by 2060.

 “The circular economy is based on three principles: Eliminate waste and pollution; Circulate products and materials (at their highest value); and Regenerate nature.
 It is underpinned by a transition to renewable energy and materials.
 A circular economy decouples economic activity from the consumption of finite resources.
 It is a resilient system that is good for business, people, and the environment.”